CHRISCARLON/n3gb-rs/README.md

 # n3gb-rs

-Rust implemented of a hex-based spatial indexing for British National Grid.
+Rust implementation of a hex-based spatial indexing for British National Grid.

 Inspired by the work done by [GDS NUAR n3gb](https://github.com/national-underground-asset-register/n3gb).